lwelsh5/my-app/README.md

 Robofriends App

-Learning to use REACT to create an app within the ZTM: The Complete Web Developer 2022.
+Learning to use REACT + REDUX to create an app within the ZTM: The Complete Web Developer 2022.

 Search for a robot which is available on the home screen.